tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 The address book tracks information about other nodes in the network.

-The primary information about a node is its peer address, composed by a network address and an ID.
+The primary information about a node is its peer address, composed of a network address and an ID.
 Addresses can be manually configured (e.g., as persistent peers), can be learned when a peer attempts to connect to the node, or can be retrieved via the [Peer Exchange protocol](./pex-protocol.md).